rmaia/msdichromatism/Rmd/examples.md

 ![](../output/figures/examples/examples_figcrypsis_effectplot-1.png)

 So all patches are below threshold (i.e. cryptic), and there are some very minor, imperceptible differences between sexes.
-There's a ton of variance in males due to relatively low sample size.

 ``` r
 sessionInfo()